LastL2/Awesome-Last/README.md

 - [devpill.me](https://www.devpill.me/docs/introduction/foreword/) huge resource for all things Ethereum and Go by DCBuilder
 - [SpeedRunEthereum](https://speedrunethereum.com/) quests on building on Ethereum by Austin Griffith
 - [Worry-free Web3: Getting started with Web3 Development](https://anettrolikova.medium.com/worry-free-web3-getting-started-with-web3-development-d6ea1fa945ae)

+### DeFi Tutorials and courses
+- [DeFi Adapter Library ](https://github.com/consensys-vertical-apps/mmi-defi-adapters/tree/main) designed to simplify and standardize the process of fetching and interacting with data from various DeFi protocols, which often have unique interfaces and data structures.
+By MetaMask

 # Start building on Last
 ### Last L2 is utilizing Arbitrum Nitro: